About Saving & Restoring

-Whenever you delete a question, it is moved to the Trash, located at the bottom of the Survey module.
-Your Trash will hold all deleted questions until you empty it, at which point the questions are permanently deleted.
+Whenever you delete a question (or a block using Block Options), it is moved to the Trash, located at the bottom of the Survey tab.
+Your Trash will hold all deleted questions until you empty it, at which point the items are permanently deleted.
 You can move any question in the Trash back into the survey by clicking on the question and selecting Restore.

 Restoring Deleted Content